-5.12.
+5.11.
 HSE Partnerships

-At SAMRC, where necessary, internal partnerships / task groups / focus groups are established and experts invited to address any HSE deviations or achieve any HSE objectives and monitored and reported on.
-As required creating consultative and monitoring groups focusing on Laboratory, Field, Clinic, Project, Construction, Facility Maintenance safety.
+At SAMRC, when necessary, internal partnerships / task groups / focus groups are established and experts invited to address any HSE deviations or achieve any HSE objectives and monitored and reported on.

-5.13.
+5.12.
 Occupational Health and Wellbeing